Tax deductions - Deductions you must claim

 More information on the deduction for second home for work (in Finnish and Swedish).

 You can deduct 30% of the wages paid to you for forestry work if you use your own chain saw (or brush saw) at work.
 You can claim 40% of deduction when filling in your tax return form.
 This deduction is additional to a separately paid compensation for using a chain saw.

 If what you are paid for forestry work makes up at least a third (1/3) of your annual income, you can additionally deduct 5% as a standard deduction in forestry, but no more than €240.

 These deductions concern the earned income of forestry workers, and are granted them to compensate for their expenses for the production of income.

 More information on deductions for forestry work (in Finnish and Swedish).

 You may get this credit if you pay maintenance because of a court-endorsed agreement or decision.
 It amounts to one-eighth (1/8) of the maintenance expense, but the maximum is €80 per year and per child under 18.
 If your tax card already includes a calculation of the maintenance expense you must pay, the data system transfers it to your pre-completed tax return automatically.
 It is deducted from your taxes directly.

 More information on the tax credit for child maintenance (in Finnish and Swedish).

-You can demand that your income be spread over more than one tax years is you have received at least €2,500 in earned income as a single payment, which has accrued retroactively or otherwise to reflect at least two earning years, and it makes up at least a fourth (1/4) of the total of your taxable earned income for the year.
+You can demand that your income be spread over more than one tax years if you have received at least €2,500 in earned income as a single payment, which has accrued retroactively, or otherwise, to reflect at least two earning years, and it makes up at least a fourth (1/4) of the total of your taxable earned income for the year.
 The spreading calculation results in a tax credit, deducted directly from your taxes.